annotell/public-docs/docs-src/docs/dataset-exploration/prediction-format.md

 title: The prediction format
 ---

-Predictions use the OpenLabel format/schema.
+Predictions use the OpenLabel format, which is a JSON schema.
 This is the same format as the one used for [uploading pre-annotations](../kognic-io/pre_annotations/#openlabel-support).
 General information about the OpenLabel format can be found in [here](../openlabel/openlabel-format).